TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_general.md

 {% include image.html file="octopus_x7_diag.png" alt="Troodon V2 Diag" caption="Troodon V2 Sensorless Homing Jumper Locations" %}

+## Maximum Hotend Wattage

+After carrying out some research into the maximum heater cartridge wattage that can be installed on a stock Troodon V2, it has been concluded that the limit is 50 watts.
+There are two reasons why this is the case and they are as follows:
+* There is a 40 pin cable between the mainboard and the breakout board.
+This uses LDZY A2544 connectors which are rated to 3A (which equates to 72 watts at 24v).
+* The traces on the breakout board and toolhead PCB have been designed for a maximum of 2.5A (which equates to 60 watts at 24v).
+Armed with this information, I spoke to Formbot who's engineer advised that 50 watts is the limit.
+This means you can't use hotends such as a rapido without heavy modification of the stock setup.
+This can however be remidied by installing a toolboard.
+Currently, only the Duet3D 1LC is supported.

 ### Initial Installation

 To get your Troodon V2 Printer connected to your WiFi, please follow the [WiFi instructions](troodon_v2_connected_wifi_esp32.html).